coltongrainger/quamash/prelims/topology.md

 EX!
 What countability property does $\RR_\ell$ (the h-interval topology) possess? ...
 First countable, yet not second countable.

-### Week 9: homotopy

 #### Pivoting to algebraic topology.

 > Before functoriality, people lived in caves. --- B. Conrad

 Alas, we're only half-heartedly pivoting into algebraic topology.

-- Weeks 9 and 10 we still had to finish countability and present the problem sets on metrization.
+- Week 11 [Robin Deeley](http://math.colorado.edu/~rode5916/) is lecturing on separation axioms.
-- Week 11 we have a summative midterm.
+- We'll also have a summative midterm over:

     - separation axioms
     - compactness
     - path connectedness
     - definitions required for the fundamental group

-- [Robin Deeley](http://math.colorado.edu/~rode5916/) is lecturing on separation axioms.

 But, prospects are good!
 Weeks 12 and on we'll assume many lovely properties of spaces that we're working with: